Kylie Jenner Confesses That She’s Been Bullied By The Whole World Since She Was Nine Years Old

 According to Elle, Kylie first posted the bullying message to her fans back in 2015 when she launched her #IAmMoreThan anti-bullying campaign.

-Though the message was posted in the past, it is obviously still having the right effects by making others open up and have a conversation about bullying.
+Though the message was posted in the past, it is obviously still getting traction, prompting others to open up and to participate in a conversation about bullying.